casy-lab/BezierFastExploration/README.md

 # Credits
 ## Paper and Video
 If you find this package useful for your research, please consider citing our paper:
-* L.Gentilini, D. Mengoli, and L. Marconi. **Direct Bézier-Based Trajectory Planner for Improved Local Exploration of Unknown Environments**. arXiv:2203.00968, 2022. ([Paper](https://arxiv.org/pdf/2203.00968.pdf))
+* L. Gentilini, D. Mengoli, and L. Marconi. **Direct Bézier-Based Trajectory Planner for Improved Local Exploration of Unknown Environments**. arXiv:2203.00968, 2022. ([Paper](https://arxiv.org/pdf/2203.00968.pdf))

 ## Authors